drewsortega/social-media-tracking/README.md

 1) A folder navigation window will appear.
 Select the folder for the entire repository
 1) After making a change to the extension, Click the refresh button on the tile for the extension to load in changes.

+## Accessing the temporary dashboard

+1) Click on the extension icon in the top of the browser
+1) Click "Options"

 The extension is now loaded in to your browser.